 - Faster relates to incident resolution, service provision, the delivery of new capabilities, or service improvements – thus it’s both speed and a measure of flexibility.

 - Cheaper, while relating to costs, also includes a “value-growth” dimension these days.

 - Better is the improvement of IT services, operational performance, and – increasingly – the provision of a better employee or customer experience.

 The challenge here, of course, is that all three of these aspects are important to IT service desk success.
 And thus, it isn’t helpful for an IT service desk to abandon any one (of these) in favor of the other two.

 Automation to the rescue

-Fortunately for the IT industry and its customers, it no longer needs to be a case of “pick any two,” because automation can help IT departments – and IT service desks in particular – to become faster, cheaper, AND better.
+Fortunately for the IT industry and its customers, it doesn’t need to be a case of “pick any two,” because automation can help IT departments – and IT service desks in particular – to become faster, cheaper, AND better.